sense-finance/point-tokenization-vault/README.md

 # Point Tokenization Vault

 Deposit points-earning tokens into the vault.
-Collect tokenized versions of your points – distributed at some cadence.
+Collect tokenized versions of your points, distributed at some cadence.
 These tokens can be traded or used in DeFi.
-Withdraw your points-earning tokens whenever you want and resume earning normal illiquid points.
+Withdraw your points-earning tokens whenever you want and resume earning normal, illiquid points.

 These contracts are only a piece of a larger decentralized system that will allow users to tokenize their points.
-Here is a UMD for the entire system:
+Here is a UMD of the entire system:

 <img src="./assets/point-tokenization-system.png" width="500" height="500">